ministryofjustice/hmpps-circleci-orb/README.md

 This orb is dependant on the `circleci/slack` orb.
 To allow slack messages to be sent, a slack app has been created as per the instructions here: <https://github.com/CircleCI-Public/slack-orb/wiki/Setup>

-To see the slack apps configuration go here <https://api.slack.com/apps/> and find the app called `App Releases`.
+To see the slack apps configuration go here <https://api.slack.com/apps/> and find the app called `HMPPS CircleCI`.
 From here you can find the `OAuth & Permissions` page.
 The access token for this app needs to be exposed as environment variable `SLACK_ACCESS_TOKEN` to the circleci job - please read the linked docs for more details.
 Including this environment variable can be done by including the circleci context `hmpps-common-vars` on the circleci workflow.

 ## Resources